tjaskula/akka.net-fsharp.extensions/README.md

 ```

 With `Akka.FSharp.API.Extensions` you can handle `actor`'s lifecycle events directly through user predefinied messages.
-The idea was "borrowed" from the excellent [Akka.Net](http://getakka.net/) F# Api implementation [Akkling](https://github.com/Horusiath/Akkling/wiki/Managing-actor's-lifecycle) although the implementation is different and based directly on the original Akka.Net F# Api.
+The idea was "borrowed" from the excellent [Akka.Net](http://getakka.net/) F# Api implementation called [Akkling](https://github.com/Horusiath/Akkling/wiki/Managing-actor's-lifecycle), although the implementation is different and based directly on the original Akka.Net F# Api.

-### Simple usage:
+#### Simple usage:

 Let's say we would like to handle the `PreStart` method: